 Next, the BLACK+DECKER LDX120C and the WORKPRO each earned a 3 out of 10 for their less than stellar screw driving performance.
 The WORKPRO was just barely able to set the countersunk head of a screw flush and that was if we only drove in a single screw and gave it a chance to rest.
 Performance fell off significantly if we drove in multiple screws one after another, with this drill even failing to come close to driving them to their full depth.
 It also couldn't drive in the lag screw, leaving it over an inch above the surface of the board when it called it quits.
 The LDX120C did even worse with the lag screws, quitting when there was close to two inches of screw left to drive.
 However, it could effectively drive in the normal wood screws and set the heads flush without too much issue, albeit very slowly.

-Finishing out the back of the group overall, the BLACK+DECKER BDCDD12C received a 2 out of 10.
-This 12-volt drill did the worst of them all with the ½" lag screw, stopping about 2.5" short.
+The BLACK+DECKER BDCDD12C again scored at the back of the entire group, earning a 2 out of 10.
+This 12-volt drill exceptionally struggled in our ½" lag screw test, stopping about 2.5" short of completely setting the screw.
 However, it did do a little better than the WORKPRO at driving in normal screws, setting the heads a little easier even though it sounds quite unhappy while doing so.

 The battery is vital to how each of these cordless tools functions, with this metric accounting for 20% of the total score.
 For this group of assessments, we tested and compared the battery life of each tool head-to-head, as well as looked at how long they took to recharge and the number of batteries included with each drill.
 In total, these account for 20% of each tool's total score.